-Since June 2014, I have been working independently as a transdisciplinary researcher and activist on a variety of projects – in my own community, with Lateral North and recently as part of the u.lab and CAMINA communities and the Scottish Rural Parliament.
-I am a Community Councillor for my village in rural Scotland.
-In 2017 I became a Director of the Centre for Human Ecology (CHE); the relaunch of CHE, co-operative education and the development of human ecology within society and my own practice is the current focus of my work.
+2014-2017 – I worked independently as a transdisciplinary researcher and activist on a variety of projects – in my own community, with Lateral North, as part of the u.lab and CAMINA communities and the Scottish Rural Parliament.

 - BA Biochemistry (University of Oxford)